Have you ever had to pack for a very important occasion and had no idea what to bring?

 What do you need to stay relaxed and calm?
 A good rule of thumb is to think through you 5 senses and consider what things will help.

 scents (keep it close, but not on your skin in case it starts to make you nauseous)

 Don’t forget your camera, phone, and chargers!

-Most hospitals prefer you do not eat during labor, but have fruit juice, ice chips, and water available to keep you going.
-It is a good idea to keep snacks on hand for your support people, or for yourself after baby is born.
+Most hospitals prefer you do not eat during labor.
+The hospital will provide fruit juice, ice chips, and water, or you can order a clear liquid tray from the cafeteria.
+Considering bringing coconut water, Gatorade, or even runner’s goo to keep you going.
+Pack some snacks for your partner and for yourself after baby is born.